Gajim is multi-platform (runs on most operating systems) messaging application.

-To setup Disroot chat on Gajim, follow those easy steps:
+To setup Disroot chat on Gajim, follow these easy steps:

-Replace username by either your Disroot username, or by the username you have already created.
+- Password: either your Disroot password, or the password you have already set on any XMPP server.

-All your contacts are synced between all the clients, so you can use disroot chat on all the devices at the same time.
+All your contacts and rooms are synced between all the clients, so you can use Disroot chat on all your different devices at the same time.

 Instead of having several windows (for contacts, for conversations, etc.), you can have a single window for everything.

 Go to the Preferences.
-It depends on either you’re using Windows or Linux.
 You may find it at the top bar menu.
 Or you may have to right-click on the Gajim icon in the app list.

-In the Preferences window, in Chat Appearance, change the Window behavior to “Single window for everything”.
+In the Preferences window, in General, then Chat Appearance, change the Window behavior to “Single window for everything”.

 So go to the Available tab and check those two plugins.
 Click on Install/Upgrade when you’re done.